-Presiding over BT workshop sessiona involving other leading FTSE 100 firms.
+- Presiding over BT workshop sessions involving other leading FTSE 100 firms.

-Overseeing and presenting international medical seminars including the European Society of Cardiologists and the European Haematology Association.
+- Overseeing and presenting international medical seminars including the European Society of Cardiologists and the European Hematology Association.

 "I just wanted to say a huge thank you once again, for holding us all together so successfully today.
 You were a resounding success and we all agree we simply couldn’t have done it without you."